nthnn/rishka/misc/pages/system_calls.md

 1. **Invocation**

     User-level applications on the ESP32-WROVER microcontroller can request privileged operations or access system-level functionality through system calls.
-These requests are made by the application directly to the underlying operating system, Jessy OS.
+These requests are made by the application directly to the underlying operating system via Rishka kernel.
 Rather than executing system calls directly, applications rely on an abstraction layer provided by the Rishka SDK to facilitate communication with the operating system.

 2. **Arguments**